OpenSlides/OpenSlides/README.rst

     openslides

-If you run this command the first time, a new database and the admin account (Username: `admin`) will be created.
-Please change the password (Password:
-`admin`) after first login!
+If you run this command the first time, a new database and the admin account (Username: `admin`, Password: `admin`) will be created.
+Please change the password after first login!

 OpenSlides will start using the integrated Tornado webserver.
 It will also try to open the webinterface in your default webbrowser.
-The server will try to listen on the local ip address on port 80 or port 8000 if you do not have admin permissions.
+The server will try to listen on the local ip address on port 8000.
 That means that the server will be available to everyone on your local network (at least for commonly used network configurations).

 If you use a virtual environment (see install instructions, step 2), do not forget to activate the environment before restart after you have closed the